Quick Start Guide

 Open an existing project

-To open a Gradle or compilation database project, choose the build.gradle or compile_commands.json file, and select Open as Project.
+To open a compilation database or Gradle project, point CLion ( ) to compile_commands.json or build.gradle or file, and select Open as Project.

 Create a project from scratch

 To start a new CMake project, click New Project or the Welcome screen, select the project type, the root folder location, and the C/C++ language standard.
 CLion will create a new project and fill in the top-level CMakeLists.txt.
 A sample project will have the following structure:from the main menu

 When you launch CLion for the first time, or when there are no opened projects, you see the Welcome screen.
 It shows the main entry points to create or open a project, get help, and configure the IDE:

 When a project is opened, you can see the main window divided into several areas.
 Let’s take a moment to view the key UI elements: